 Nostradamus was not alone in his insights about future life in The Valley.
 Boomer Van Morrison nailed it in 1971 with Wild Night Is Calling “… all the girls walk by, dressed up for each other.”

-The clairvoyant meaning is clear: in the self-centered Silicon Valley Millennial ecosystem, how the in-crowd appears to one another is all that matters.
-Boomers are just not on the radar screen of cool.
+The clairvoyant meaning is clear: in the self-centered Millennial techie ecosystem, how the in-crowd appears to one another is all that matters.

 … all the girls walk by, dressed up for each other …

 Let your fingers do the walking: Boomers respond to creativity

 The 20th century was a mixed blessing in terms of advertising.